Lucian Bute: Bute vs. Zúñiga

 Bute defeated three-time world title challenger Fulgencio Zúñiga on March 13, 2009.
 In round four, Bute knocked Zúñiga down with a left uppercut to the body.
 Zúñiga got up, but Bute continued the assault, eventually leading to a stoppage by the referee.

 Bute vs. Andrade II

 On November 29, 2009, Lucian Bute fought Andrade in a rematch and won with a fourth-round KO at Colisee Pepsi in Quebec City, Canada.
 Bute retained his IBF Super Middleweight title.
 The first three rounds saw Andrade as the aggressor and Bute played the role of counter-puncher, as had been the case in the first fight.
 HBO's unofficial scorecard had Bute up 30-27 after the 3rd round.
-In round 4, Bute slipped an overhand right from Andrade and landed a heavy left hand to the jaw sending him heavily to the canvas.
-Andrade beat the count but was soon caught by a left hook to the body that sent him down for the count at 2:57 of round 4.
+In round 4, Bute landed a short left hook to the jaw of Andrade sending to the canvas.
+Andrade beat the count but was soon caught by a left uppercut to the body that sent him down for the count at 2:57 of round 4.